Recreational Level 1 Avalanche Course

 This course is for anyone who wants to recreate in or near avalanche terrain, on skis, splitboard, snowmobile or snowshoes.
-Participants may have attended some awareness classes or workshops or completed the Avalanche Rescue course, but none are a prerequisite for this course.
-Aspiring professionals will need to take this Level 1 and Avalanche Rescue as a prerequisite for the Pro 1 course.
+Participants may have attended some awareness classes or workshops or completed an Avalanche Rescue Course, but there are no prerequisites for this course.
+Aspiring professionals will need to take this Level 1 and an Avalanche Rescue Course as a prerequisite for the Pro 1 course.

-For the upcoming season, we will be offering set dates for this course (listed in the sidebar) and on a private basis for just you and your crew.
+For the Winter 2020-2021, we are offering set dates for this course (listed in the sidebar) as well as on a private basis for just you and your crew.

 We know that courses can be cost prohibitive, especially for those living in mountain towns with a high cost of living.
 Check out the PI Avalanche Fund, which offers scholarships to individuals looking to further their avalanche education, and memorializes our good friend and former guide, Peter Inglis.